radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/03-virtual-view-of-ldap-backends.md

 3. Enter a valid LDAP filter or select one from the drop-down list.

-    >**Note - As mentioned, the value set here is added to the filter requested from RadiantOne client when it issues the query to the backend.**
+    >[!note] As mentioned, the value set here is added to the filter requested from RadiantOne client when it issues the query to the backend.

 4. Click **Save** when finished and **Yes** to apply the changes to the server.